ArcanaFramework/arcana/docs/source/processing.rst

       --parameter param1 10 \
       --parameter param2 20

-If there is a mismatch in the data format (see :ref:`data_formats`) between the workflow inputs/outputs and the columns they are connected to, a format conversion task will be inserted into the pipeline if converter method between the two formats exists (see :ref:`file_formats`).
+If there is a mismatch in the data datatype (see :ref:`data_formats`) between the workflow inputs/outputs and the columns they are connected to, a datatype conversion task will be inserted into the pipeline if converter method between the two formats exists (see :ref:`file_formats`).